 Portals can integrate with telehealth systems, enabling secure video conversations between patients and providers.
 With the increased ease and convenience of videoconferencing, telehealth will become an essential part of the healthcare experience for patients who may need to talk face-to-face with a doctor or nurse but don't necessarily need to visit a hospital.

-Recent innovations in health IT technology include greater use of application programming interfaces (APIs) to improve interoperability, the ability to access and interact with health data through mobile devices, and further exploration of blockchain to better access and secure healthcare way of recording.
+Recent innovations in health IT technology include greater use of application programming interfaces (APIs) to improve interoperability, the ability to access and interact with health data through mobile devices, and further explore better recording and access of healthcare data.

 Security and Privacy for Health IT:

 HIPAA's security and privacy rules have long guided healthcare organizations to provide patients access to their medical records while also protecting that information.
 In response, traditional health IT systems are now often integrated with data security and cybersecurity technologies.
 Employee education is also part of the solution, as human error can lead to data breaches.
 Federal guidelines for record collection and sharing, as well as digital security to protect patient privacy, are required.
 They must be maintained and stored securely to prevent any invasion of privacy.

 As in many industries, IT managers and chief information officers (CIOs) in healthcare organizations have grown in authority as technology becomes more popular.
 The U.S. Bureau of Labor Statistics estimates that demand for medical and health services managers will grow 17 percent through 2024, much faster than the average for all occupations.
 The median annual salary reported by the BLS is $94,500.